markandrewkato/vue3-time-picker-plugin/README.md

 ## Donations

-If it has saved you development time, feel free to donate.
+If it has saved you development time, you can buy me a cup of coffee. :)

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?business=TLMQT3BQAYJQW&no_recurring=0&currency_code=USD)